0xf1sh/CyanoPSP/README.md

 CyanogenMod-PSP-C
 =================

-This is a C port of my CyanogenMod Shell (based on Lua)
+This is a C port of my CyanogenMod Shell.
+This isn't a port of cyanogenmod for android, it's a project created from scratch.
+It will never allow you to run android apps, the psp system doesn't have the hardware capabilities to run android.
+It's purpose is similar to that of "iR Shell", but with a UI inspired by CyanogenMod.

 This is not ready for release.
 Kindly wait for more updates.

 What's working
 =================
-- Cursor (using directional buttons)
+- Cursor (using directional and analog buttons)
 - Home Menu
+- Touch tones, when pressing the cross button on an app/widget.

 What's not working
 =================